King Edward Memorial Park, Tideway, London

 A permanent commission for King Edward Memorial Park

-Hew Locke OBE has been commissioned by Tideway to create a series of artworks for the riverside park.
+Hew Locke was commissioned by Tideway to create a series of permanent public artworks for King Edward Memorial Park.
+The site will open to the public later this year.

-The artist Hew Locke, in response to the Heritage Interpretation Strategy (HIS) has developed an artwork which takes its inspiration from the site’s close historical links with the mercantile and dock communities and the impact of former British maritime power and trading empire on different ethnic, social and economic groups, both locally and internationally.
-Hew’s response is to create several sculptural boats which relate to this timescale and associated activities.
+In response to Tideway’s Heritage Interpretation Strategy (HIS), Locke developed a sculptural artwork drawing on the site's close historical ties to mercantile and dock communities, and the far-reaching impact of Britain’s maritime power and trading empire on diverse ethnic, social, and economic groups, both locally and globally.

 For more information see: